beejjorgensen/bgpython/src/bgpython_chapter_0400_toolintro.md

 ## Summary

-* Move around the directory hierarchy using the shell
+* Use the problem solving framework!
-* Edit some source code in an editor
+* Edit some source code in the IDLE editor.
-* Run that program from the command line
+* Run that program from within IDLE.